-The IBL is silent on whether equity owners can receive or retain any ownership or other property on account of their ownership interests.
-However, equity owners can always receive or retain ownership or other property due to their ownership interests, to the extent that this does not relate to the debtor's assets.
+The IBL is silent on this matter.
+Equity owners can always receive or retain ownership or other property due to their ownership interests, to the extent that it does not relate to the debtor's assets.

 7. Statutory Insolvency and Liquidation Proceedings